alissatroiano/cosmos/README.md

 ## Cosmos

-Cosmos is a physics-based three.js game that challenges players to use its' mechanics to control their planet's movement and avoid colliding into other objects.
+Cosmos is a space-themed web game that challenges players to control their planet's movement and avoid colliding into other objects.
+The main objective of Cosmos is to use game mechanics to move around your orbit as many times as possible without colliding into other space objects.

 ## Installation